Locations:

 How do healthcare providers use cardiac biomarkers?

 Treatments for these conditions vary.
-An accurate diagnosis is critical to ensuring you receive the appropriate care.
+An accurate diagnosis is critical to ensuring that you receive the appropriate care.

 What’s the purpose of cardiac biomarkers?